-Figure 21.
+Figure 25.
 Short-term priorities

-Pre-work learning and formal education Improving careers education, specifically around STEM and green skills, as well as information, advice and guidance Widening education access and participation to make education more inclusive and the student body (and future workforce) more diverse Enhancing exposure to role models, work experience, and understanding of various training routes into sectors and occupations Capital investment to improve teaching facilities and kit, particularly for providers of FE, alongside support for staff capacity building Employer access to talent Supporting covid recovery, growth and net-zero transition by developing priority skills and responding to acute issues Driving up and sustaining employers' engagement with and influence on education and training Embedding modern work practices and conditions and improving job quality Life-wide and lifelong learning Improving access to careers information, advice and guidance at any age Providing support to upskill and reskill in response to economic restructuring (e.g. following covid-19, Brexit, further digitisation, as netzero transition intensifies) Increasing work-based learning, particularly apprenticeships, and introducing more accessible formats (e.g. short courses/ online/blended learning).
-Support into and between work Supporting unemployed and NEETs into training and employment Providing support for disadvantaged groups to access the labour market Targeting support for Covid-19 recovery and transitions for displaced workers
+Pre-work learning and formal education Improving careers education, specifically around STEM and green skills, as well as information, advice and guidance Widening education access and participation to make education more inclusive and the student body (and future workforce) more diverse Enhancing exposure to role models, work experience, and understanding of various training routes into sectors and occupations Capital investment to improve teaching facilities and kit, particularly for providers of FE, alongside support for staff capacity building Employer access to talent Supporting Covid-19 recovery, growth and net zero transition by developing priority skills and responding to acute issues Driving up and sustaining employers' engagement with and influence on education and training Embedding modern work practices and conditions and improving job quality Life-wide and lifelong learning Improving access to careers information, advice and guidance at any age Providing support to upskill and reskill in response to economic restructuring (e.g. following Covid-19, Brexit, further digitisation, as net zero transition intensifies) Increasing work-based learning, particularly apprenticeships, and introducing more accessible formats (e.g. short courses/ online/blended learning).
+Ensuring inclusion in continued and community learning and support for disadvantaged people, adults with SEN, care leavers and ex-offenders Support into and between work Supporting unemployed and NEETs into training and employment Providing support for disadvantaged groups to access the labour market Targeting support for Covid-19 recovery and transitions for displaced workers